optimuslogic/pygmy-dev/README.md

 ## Few FPGA examples are available in this folder for 7 segment and LED blink which can be compiled to bin.

 #Example 1:

 cd pygmy-dev/S7seg-apps/static-number

 ql_symbiflow -compile -src . -d ql-eos-s3 -t top -v blinky.v -p pygmy.pcf -P PU64 -dump binary

 #top.bin will be available in directory

-Reset Pygmy board and press ‘user button’ while blue LED is flashing.
+Reset Pygmy board and press â€˜user buttonâ€™ while blue LED is flashing.
 Should switch to mode where green LED is breathing.
-If green LED not breathing, press reset again and ‘user button’ within 5 seconds of releasing reset (while blue LED is still flashing)
+If green LED not breathing, press reset again and â€˜user buttonâ€™ within 5 seconds of releasing reset (while blue LED is still flashing)
 With green LED breathing, program fpga into Pygmy: